BSC-CNS-EAPM/horus/README.md

 3. Run the application by double clicking on the `Horus` icon in your applications folder

 ## Windows
-1. Download the latest Windows release from the [releases page]()
-2. Run the installer and follow the instructions
-3. Run the application by double clicking on the `Horus` icon on your desktop
+Unfortunately, a Windows version cannot be provided at the moment.
+However, you can run the web version of the application by following the instructions below.

 # Development dependencies